JK8789/C-AdvDGM/README.md

 To apply C-AdvDGM you can first perform hyperparameter search for each model by using the script files bash_scripts/hyperparam_search
 Then for the best hyperparameters you need to run the attack.
-To apply postprocessing on the already generated data from the unconstrained models you can follow the example of https://github.com/salijona/C-AdvDGM/blob/main/bash_scripts/postprocessing.sh
+To apply postprocessing on the already generated data from the unconstrained models you can follow the example of bash_scripts/postprocessing.sh

 The experiments log the results on wandb, therefore you need to set your credentials on the code.

-K